GaiaNet-AI/docs/docs/user-guide/apps/llamaindex.md

 LLAMAEDGE_CHAT_MODEL=gemma-2-9b-it-Q5_K_M
 LLAMAEDGE_EMBEDDING_MODEL=Nomic-embed-text-v1.5
 LLAMA_CLOUD_API_KEY=Your_Own_KEY
-FILE_PATH=2406.14497v1.pdf
+FILE_PATH=
 FILE_DIR=./pdf_dir
 COLLECTION_NAME=default
 QDRANT_URL=http://127.0.0.1:6333
 SAVE_MARKDOWN_PATH=output.md
 ```

+Here are some notes about the `.env` setting:
-You can get the LlamaCloud key from https://cloud.llamaindex.ai
+* You can get the LlamaCloud key from https://cloud.llamaindex.ai
+* You may need to make changes according to your model setting and file path.
+* If you put your file name in the `FILE_PATH=`, the program will build a RAG application with this single pdf file.
+* If the `FILE_PATH=` is empty, the program will build a RAG application with the files under the `FILE_DIR=./pdf_dir`.
+You can include multiple files in the folder.

 Next, we can run the program to build an RAG application based on the PDF file